Lab41/Magnolia/src/features/README.md

 the `make_stft_dataset` function in `preprocessing.py`.

-The output HDF5 file should contain the stft spectrograms structured in such a way that it's convenient for iteration in later steps (i.e. training, etc.).
+The output HDF5 file should contain the stft spectrograms structured in such a way that it's convenient for partitioning and iteration in later steps (i.e. training, etc.).

 ### Customization for new datasets